1. Home>

 PronounSpanishEnglish

-Ella / Él / Ustedalejares/he will move, you (formal) will move
+Ella / Él / Ustedalejares/he will move away

 Or use our app: